Foundational Reading · 67 Terms · Reviewed June 2026

 Multi-agent orchestration is what enterprise AI looks like past the single-chatbot phase: retrieval, reasoning, validation, and action are different agents, run as a DAG with per-node model routing and explicit approval points.
 See the AI Agent Orchestration pillar and VDF AI Networks.

-See also: LLM Routing, Tool Governance
+See also: Multi-Agent System, LLM Routing, Tool Governance

 O